-When this chronological sequence is compared with that from Fat Burro Cave (CM-24), the best fit between the two bodies of data seems to be as shown in Table 4-2.
-This correspondence is supported by radiocarbon dates, coiled basketry, and chipped stone artifacts, particularly projectile points; but there are a few contradictions, as for instance the presence of twill-pad sandals in the Middle Level of Fat Burro Cave, while in Frightful Cave the level of correspondence is the Bottom Level.
+When this chronological sequence is compared with that from Fat Burro Cave (CM24), the best fit between the two bodies of data seems to be as shown in Table 5-1.
+This correspondence is supported by radiocarbon dates, coiled basketry, and chipped stone artifacts, particularly projectile points.
+There are a few contradictions, however, as for instance the presence of twill-pad sandals in the Middle Level of Fat Burro Cave, while in Frightful Cave the level of correspondence is the Bottom Level.
 There is reason to believe that this discrepancy may be due to the shallowness of the deposits of Fat Burro Cave and the consequent compression of the stratigraphic column.
-Unfortunately, there is not space here to argue this matter to a resolution.